Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/bzip2/README.md

     one and a bug report was submitted.
 We also modified the home page to a new one.

   * Switched to the modified way of specifying checksums from 22.12 on.

+  * From 23.12 on: We now also copy the LICENSE file.